Senior Professor of Peace and Conflict Research, since 2012.

 Wallensteen is a guest lecturer at a host of other courses, as invited by the teachers in the Department and internationally.

 A special commitment has been the Philosophy Tea sessions, given 2-3 times each semester at the Regina Theatre, Reginateatern, Uppsala, discussing different philosophers, writers or practitioners that have contributed to peace thinking through the ages.
+He and guest researcher Daniel Ogden engages in a one-hour long discussion on pertinent writers or works.
 This was initiated as part of the Uppsala Year of Peace, 2014, and has continued since then.
+Most of the discussions can be followed as a pod-cast from the Reginateatern.

 He has been appointed for the period 2013-17 by Uppsala University Rector to chair the committee for the Martin H:son Holmdahl prize to teachers, students or staff at Uppsala University that have made special efforts to promote human rights.
 This includes the annual Holmdahl lecture on human rights.
 His tenure was extended for five years in 2018.